LGBTQ psychology: Mental health

 The list above is by no means complete or exhaustive, rather it shows the range and severity of the issues that LGBTQ individuals often experience.
 These issues usually result from a combination of negative experiences and a perpetual difficulty accepting their LGBTQ identity in an anti-LGBT society.

 Suicidal tendencies and suicide are serious issues for LGBTQ youth.
 Compared to their non-LGBT peers, LGBTQ youth typically engage in a higher rate (around 3 to 4 times higher) of attempted suicides.
 People who identify as transgender are almost nine times more likely to attempt suicide than a person who does not identify in that way.
 A reason the number of LGBTQ+ community members who experience poor mental health is high is because it is found that many have had experiences where health care providers disrespected them.
 This causes one to postpone care or not return to a doctor again.
 Without professional help, symptoms of mental illness worsen.
 In school, LGBTQ youth have a higher likelihood of experiencing verbal and physical abuse due to their sexual orientation, gender identity and expression.
 LGBTQ youth quickly learn from these negative social experiences that they are more likely to receive negative judgment and treatment, and often rejection, from those around them.
 This becomes a vicious cycle in which LGBTQ youths' self-beliefs and self-perceptions are negatively reinforced by society.
 Evidently, the high rates of mental health issues among LGBTQ communities has been perpetuated, and continues to be so, by systemic prejudice and discrimination against LGBTQ individuals.

 Nevertheless, LGBTQ individuals do not necessarily experience the same types of prejudice or discrimination, nor do they respond in the same ways to prejudice or discrimination.
 What is common are the reasons leading to prejudice and discrimination.
 In the context of LGBT-targeted prejudice and discrimination, it broadly relates to sexual orientation issues (e.g. LGB) or gender identity issues (e.g. transgender).
 Our basic needs as human beings include being our true selves and being accepted for who we are.
 Feeling loved for who we are is an important aspect of a healthy mind.
 Due to discrimination, LGBTQ+ individuals experience more stress and low self-esteem.
-Systemic prejudice and discrimination leads to LGBT individuals experiencing substantial amounts of stress on a long-term basis.
+Systemic prejudice and discrimination leads to LGBTQ individuals experiencing substantial amounts of stress on a long-term basis.
 It also influences LGBTQ individuals to internally assimilate all the negativity they receive, emphasizing the differences they have with others.
-This, in turn, causes LGBT individuals to experience guilt and shame regarding their identity, feelings and actions.
+This, in turn, causes LGBTQ individuals to experience guilt and shame regarding their identity, feelings and actions.

 The coming out process involving LGBTQ individuals can also create a lot of added pressure from family, peers and society.
 This process is about LGBTQ individuals openly proclaiming their sexual orientation and/or gender identity to others.
 In addition, LGBTQ individuals also experience other negative outcomes, for example: